michael-lowe-nz/daily/README.md

 Reverse proxying port 80 to port 8888 with Apache, so that you can have a node app being served internally from port 8888

 **25.9.17**
 Using MongoDB to store form data with mongoose as a querying builder.
 Handling routing and data coming into the application with Ember.
-Serving up different routes from different plplaces with an Apache server
+Serving up different routes from different places, e.g. everything from /api gets routed to the express server, everything else looks in the directories on the server and serves through apache.